peterstieg/100-days-of-code/log.md

 ### DayOff2: February 10th, 2018

 **Today's Progress**:
-Before going on a business trip for two Amazon Alexa workshops in Düsseldorf early next week I took off a day off from the **100DaysOfCode** challenge to dedicate time to my wife.
+Before going on a business trip for two Amazon Alexa workshops in Düsseldorf early next week I took a day off from the **100DaysOfCode** challenge to dedicate time to my wife.
 Families are forever.

 **Thoughts:** One step back, two steps forward.